-Warning: if you are not driving through Peru in a vehicle that is registered in another country then this post, full of vital step-by-step information about exactly how to suspend your TIP (also called a CIT in Peru) in Cuzco, may be too technical and specific for you.
+Warning: if you are not driving through Peru in a vehicle that is registered in another country then this post, full of vital step-by-step information about exactly how to suspend your TIP (also called a CIT in Peru) in the city of Cuzco (spelled Cusco locally), may be too technical and specific for you.
 If you are driving through Peru in a vehicle that’s registered in another country or if you’re simply fascinated by the red tape and official paperwork required for a road trip like ours through the Americas, then keep reading.

 Putting our TIP on hold was easier than we expected

 Step 1) Park your vehicle in the VIP Parking at Avenida Infancia #448 where parking rates are 15 soles (about US$4.50) per 24 hours or 300 soles (about US$100) per month.
 On our first visit to Cuzco in 2016, we hunted around for a parking lot not too far from the center that was large enough for our vehicle.
 We stumbled upon this parking lot that was the right combination of large, secure, and affordable.
 There are even covered spaces and Horacio the caretaker is a sweetheart.
 We’ve parked here on many occasions.